sravya691/Data-API-Pipeline/README.md

 # Data-API-Pipeline
-Extract metabolites data from MetanetX
+Extract metabolites data from MetanetX using Sparql queries